 I usually end my day with either reading or writing something.
 Today, I thought of welding the two worlds together, by writing about a book I read by my night lamp: The God of Small Things by Arundhati Roy.

 Roy delves into sexual abuse, gender bias, and untouchability in a subtle and poignant manner, stimulating deep thoughts on these issues.
 The story is set in 1969, in the south Indian state of Kerala.
 She narrates the story as if it were unlayering the thoughts of the two twins, Rahel and Estha, with words which evince innocence – Orangedrink Lemondrink Uncle, light blue carsounds, bumpy red road, .
 The sentences are as rich as they are moving.
 Twins separated following an unfortunate incident, a loved one dying because of a wretched system, and a mother spending her last moments alone after a series of unfair events – everything transpires as if one were half expecting it, but shocks and saddens in equal measure as the story unfolds.
 “Who should be loved, and how.
 And how much” is a question which forms the nub of story.
 The question is posed when the twins’ mother leaks her “Unsafe Edge” that leads her “to love by night the man her children loved by day.”
 It is posed again when the society looks down upon it.
 And yet again, when Estha’s quietness and Rahel’s emptiness finally merges.
 Roy depicts the malaise of the characters’ lives through words which depart from the literal sense, thus evoking deep emotions in the reader’s heart.
 It’s a beautifully written tale about love laws, and how they destroyed lives.
 How the small things led to a sad turn of events and shook the big things.
-It is a story I read months ago but one that has stayed with and will stick around.
+It is a story I read months ago but one that has stayed with me and will stick around for a long time.

 Follow me on Goodreads here.